Mark00s02/HRMS_Showcase/README.md

 # 🏢 HRMS Project (Showcase)

-A **Human Resource Management System (HRMS)** developed to support HR operations such as employee management, attendance tracking, and payroll.
+A **Human Resource Management System (HRMS)** developed to support HR operations such as employee management, attendance tracking, and creation of accounts.
 This project demonstrates my experience in building secure, role-based business applications.

 ⚠️ **Note:** Due to confidentiality and company policy, the source code and live demo cannot be shared.